available for purchase

 About Stage One

 In 1999, Stage One, Company One Theatre’s education program, began a summer camp at an independent site in the Boston area.
 Two years later the summer program was invited to be a resident at the Coolidge Corner Theatre, where the curriculum began to evolve into a more intensive training.
 In 2006, Stage One took up its home at the Boston Center for the Arts where, along with Company One Theatre’s mainstage productions, it continues to thrive.
-Three years ago, Company One Theatre, in collaboration with the City of Boston and the Department of Youth Engagement and Employment, began its Apprenticeship Program, which works with Boston teens to offer positive, pre-professional work experience.
+In 2012, Company One Theatre, in collaboration with the City of Boston and the Department of Youth Engagement and Employment, began its Apprenticeship Program, which works with Boston teens to offer positive, pre-professional work experience.
 Around the same time, the company introduced its Professional Development for Actors Class, which provides Boston actors with challenging character development, technique, and audition training.
 As part of Stage One: In-School, Company One Theatre has established teaching artist residencies within elementary, middle, and high school campuses in the Boston Public School system to introduce foundational elements of performing arts, theatre production, and artistic engagement to Boston’s youth.
 Our most recent addition to Stage One is the Curricular Connections program which provides resources for secondary and post-secondary school teachers, such as articles and lesson plans, that are thematically connected to the company’s mainstage productions.

 We currently run four education programs: Stage One In-School, Professional Development for Actors, Apprenticeships, and Curricular Connections.